 This has always been a fear, although I have been put to sleep before, the more I grow to find life precious the more I don’t like the thought of another human being controlling my sleep to the point where you are able to cut into my body and I am not able to feel it.
-I mean if it is life or death surgery then I would then have no choice, but was a deviated septum really causing all this?
+I mean if it is life or death surgery I would then have no choice, but was a deviated septum really causing all this?

-I sat with my husband that night and cried.
+That night I sat with my husband and cried.
 I felt like something bad would happen if I went through with the surgery, my gut told me to stop.
 And my husband told me to listen to it.
 I am so glad I did.

-I decided to go see two other specialists for second opinions and just like my gut was telling me… I did not need the surgery; in fact my septum was far from deviated.
+After I decided to go see two other specialists for second opinions and just like my gut was telling me… I did not need the surgery; in fact my septum was far from deviated.
 I was so happy and then so damn angry.
 The other doctors told me it’s a condition (they don’t have a name for) that is caused from some sort of trauma to the Cochlea but they don’t know how or why it happens.
 It might get better it might not.
 Period.
 That is all they could tell me.
 They said it would just take time, anywhere from nine months to a year before the trauma would be healed.
 My new doctor took me off the Xanax, gave me a very low dose of Valium to take when needed and sent me on my way.

 But all I could think about was how dare this man take such a risk with me and my body and not even be remotely correct.
 I was pissed.
 He had me on several different antibiotics, steroids and Xanax for long periods of time while being treated by him.
 I was his little guinea pig.